-This suit greets you right when you walk in, and it is one of the suits they made to create an atmosphere the diver is used to while in the depths of the sea.
+This suit greets you right when you walk in, and it is one of the suits they made to create an atmosphere the diver is used to while at deep ocean depths.
 It’s crazy looking.

 The Chumash Boat

-In the back, there is a selection of diving masks which I was intrigued by.
-These rustic metal masks are awesome to see up close and they looked really heavy.
+In the back, there is a selection of diving masks that I was intrigued by.
+These rustic metal masks were awesome to see up close, and they looked cumbersome to wear.

-There is an exhibit in the back on the tattoos that sailors get and what they mean which was fun.
+There is an exhibit in the back on the sailor tattoos and what they mean, which was fun.

 The Point Conception Lighthouse Lens

-Right in the middle of the museum sits the main draw which is the Point Conception Lighthouse Lens.
+Right in the middle of the museum sits the main draw, the Point Conception Lighthouse Lens.
 This massive glass lens used to sit at the top of the lighthouse to guide ships in, and it is in immaculate condition.

-Heading upstairs, they had a roving exhibit from Ernest H. Brooks II which they said was the Ansel Adams of underwater photography.
-As a photographer myself I enjoyed seeing his black and white photos.
+Heading upstairs, they had a rotating exhibit from Ernest H. Brooks II, which they said was the Ansel Adams of underwater photography.
+As a photographer myself, I enjoyed seeing his black and white photos.

 The highlight of the upper part of the museum was the actual working periscope they had.

-I had never looked through one before, and it was great to look through as it was pointed out at the harbor and you could move it around.
+I had never looked through one before, and it was fun to look through as it was pointed out at the harbor, and you could move it around.